thomasmccabe44/GUI1/hw32/README.md

-23 - create a count down date using JS - and JS libary

-- make the clock look nice
-	*
+32 - Parse json from local .json file jQuery

-create index.html, css, js
+-   create index.html, css, js, jQuery

-	*
+-   read data from a local .json file

+-   create JSON files with data in them

+-   use all the technique you know

-test your work locally
+-   test your work locally

-	*
-push to GitHub, and invite me
+-   push to GitHub, and invite me

-	*
-deploy to GitHub Page, send me the link
-	*
-done ✅
+-   done ✅

-	*
-You will learn to use for date function in JS